eclipsesource/tabris-decorators/doc/databinding/@component.md

  * an object of the type `{path: string, converter?: Function}`
  * or a call `to(path: string, converter: Function)` ("`to`" must be imported from `'tabris-decorators'`)

 This applies the value of the *source property* to the *target element property*.
 All future changes to the source property are reflected on the target property.
-The target element has to be a child (or indirect descendant) widget.
+The target element has to be a child (direct or indirect) of the component.
 All target elements are determined when `append` is called the first time.
 Appending or detaching widgets after that has no effect.

 Example: